dineshigdd/applied-ai-system-project/README.md

 1. The Input (The "User Intent")
 What it represents: This is your PROFILES list in main.py.
-The Human Element: You (the developer) are the human in the bottom-left.
-You created Edge Case Profiles specifically to test if the AI is smart enough to handle difficult requests like "K-Pop" or "High Energy + Sad Mood."
+The Human Element: A Son Profile is entered to the system.
+I could be also an ddge Case Profiles specifically to test if the AI is smart enough to handle difficult requests like "K-Pop" or "High Energy + Sad Mood."

 2. The Process (The "RAG Pipeline")
-This is where the magic happens in your code:
-Retrieval (The Search): Your code takes the user's vibe, uses the Jina v5 model to turn it into a vector, and sends an RPC call to Supabase.
-This is "Retrieval" because you are pulling relevant facts from your database.
+Based on the ebtered song profile, the Jina v5 model to turn it into a vector, and sends an RPC call to Supabase.
+This is "Retrieval" because relevant facts are pulled from the database.

-Augmentation (The Context): You take the search results (Song Title, Artist, Mood) and combine them with the User's original request.
-You are "augmenting" the prompt so the AI has all the facts it needs.
+Augmentation (The Context): The search results (Song Title, Artist, Mood) are combined with the User's original request "augmenting" the prompt so the AI has all the facts it needs.
 Generation (The Reasoning): Gemini 1.5 Flash acts as the brain.
 It looks at the facts and generates that "Why" explanation.

-3. The Output & Human-in-the-loop (The "Validation") The CLI: This is your terminal output when you run python3 -m src.main.
+3. The Output & Human-in-the-loop (The "Validation") The CLI: This is your terminal output when you run python -m src.main.
-Human Evaluation: The person in the bottom-right is you during your demo.
-You are checking for Semantic Alignment (Does the song actually match the vibe?) and Conciseness (Is the Gemini explanation short and professional?).
+Human Evaluation: Cecking for Semantic Alignment (Does the song actually match the vibe?) and Conciseness (Is the Gemini explanation short and professional?).

 ### Setup Instructions
 Step 1: Environment & API Keys